marvin9257/fvtt-token-action-hud-twodsix/readme.md

 # Token Action HUD for Twodsix

 Token Action HUD is a repositionable HUD of actions for a selected token.
 This module provides the configuration for the Twodsix system.
+Now with support for ship actions.

 # Features
 - Make rolls directly from the HUD instead of opening your character sheet.